anurag-garg01/anurag-garg01/README.md

 # Hello! 👋👋

 I am _Anurag Garg_.
 I'm working as a **Software Developer Intern** 🚀 for a Hashedin By Deloitte.
-I'm highly skilled with **JavaScript** 💻 and all its associated runtimes.
-I've built applications from scratch with modern web technologies.
-I'm someone who is always on the lookout for modern tools that would improve the experience of both the developers and end-users.
-I'm a huge _Productivity nerd_ who constantly tries to implement workflows and processes that would help me improve my productivity as a developer.
+I possess advanced proficiency in JavaScript 💻 and its various runtimes.
+I have extensive experience in developing applications using cutting-edge web technologies.
+I continuously strive to discover and incorporate contemporary tools that enhance the overall experience for developers and end-users alike.
+As a dedicated aficionado of productivity, I consistently seek to implement efficient workflows and processes that elevate my performance as a developer.

 ### 🌟 Technologies I've worked with: